-We recommend a pregnancy assessment by a Physiotherapist with a post-graduate qualification in Women’s Health and Continence to assess the function of the pelvic floor muscles and abdominal muscles, and to advise on appropriate exercises to be continued during pregnancy.
+We recommend a pregnancy assessment by a physiotherapist with a post-graduate qualification in women’s health and continence to assess the function of the pelvic floor muscles and abdominal muscles, and to advise on appropriate exercises to be continued during pregnancy.

-Selected LifeCare centres offer Physiotherapy Pilates and Antenatal Hydrotherapy classes, which are run by Physiotherapists who have extensive training in exercise programming for pregnant women.
+Selected Lifecare centres offer physiotherapy, Pilates and antenatal hydrotherapy classes, which are run by physiotherapists who have extensive training in exercise programming for pregnant women.